emb-riscv/specs-markdown/csrs.md

 ## Main Stack Pointer (`msp`)

 The `msp` CSR is an XLEN-bit read-write register that holds the main stack pointer.
 It is always the default stack pointer after reset.
-Interrupts ansd exceptions always use this stack to store the exception frame.
+Interrupts and exceptions always use this stack to store the exception frame.

 | Bits | Name | Type | Reset | Description |